bazelbuild/rules_swift/doc/api.md

 For swift_proto_library and swift_grpc_library targets,
 the module name is derived from the corresponding proto library target.

-The name computed using the following algorithm:
+The name is computed using the following algorithm:
 *   The package and name components of the label are considered separately.
     All _interior_ sequences of non-identifier characters (anything other than `a-z`, `A-Z`, `0-9`, and `_`) are replaced by a single underscore